November 4, 2007—Successful Higher Altitude Test For Barn Door Kite

-We spent some time watching the kite with about 30 meters of line out.
+We spent some time watching the kite with about 30 meters (100 feet) of line out.
 Thankfully, it behaved really well in the gusty breeze that by now was quite strong at times.
-No looping, not once.
-The little barn door kite liked to sit at around a 40 to 45 degree line angle.
+There was no looping, not once.
+The little barn door kite liked to sit at around a 40 to 45-degree line angle.
 Occasionally, it would soar up higher in thermal lift.
 At one time it hit about 65 degrees.

 This kite spends a lot of time scudding sideways through the sky when the wind is strong.
 If the wind gets stronger still, the kite dives slowly to the ground, heading for the edge of its flying window.
-Way out left or right in other words.
+Way out left or right, in other words.
 However, recovery is easy.
-Just slacken off the line and it recovers.
-Often by sitting upright and drifting back towards the center of the flying window.
+Just slacken off the line and it recovers—often by sitting upright and drifting back toward the center of the flying window.

 I let Aren hold the line a few times.
 He enjoyed it.
 In fact, he demanded it sometimes!

-Finally, I let out the remaining line off the 50 meter reel.
-With the line under a fair amount of tension, Aren enjoyed letting it go and hearing the Ping! as it took up slack while I held the reel.
+Finally, I let out the remaining line off the 50-meter (160-foot) reel.
+With the line under a fair amount of tension, Aren enjoyed letting it go and hearing the ping! as it took up slack while I held the reel.

 A small soaring bird approached from the downwind direction and checked out the kite for a while.
 I'm no bird expert so I don't know what it was.
 It looked like a miniature albatross.
 While about 200 feet or so above the kite, it threw a few turns in a bit of rising air, wings outstretched and not flapping.
 Then it flew on, still heading upwind.

 The wind profile today was interesting.
 Looking up at the clouds, I noticed a thin layer of stratus at about 2000 feet moving slowly south.
 That's opposite to what the kite was flying in!
-Higher still, maybe 3 or 4 thousand feet up were big fat cumulus racing north.
-Yep, opposite direction again.
+Higher still, maybe 3 or 4 thousand feet up, were big fat cumulus racing north—yep, the opposite direction again.
 Anyone flying in or out of Adelaide airport would have experienced some turbulence passing through these altitudes.
 In between the layers, the air just rolls around in all directions!

 It was a nice sunny day, with a bit of movement in the tops of the trees.
-So out we went to the Old Reynella reserve, the 3 of us, with all 3 of our sled kites.
+So out we went to the Old Reynella reserve, the three of us, with all three of our sled kites.
 Hence the corny title to this blog entry ;-)

-First up was MBK Skewer Sled number 2, now sporting a very small stone taped to the middle of the left spar.
+First up was MBK 1-Skewer Sled #2, now sporting a very small stone taped to the middle of the left spar.
 Remember, this kite always used to veer to the right, particularly in a fresh breeze.
 After a few tries, it got some height in the gusty air.
-Conditions were a bit much for it, and it didn't get much above a 30 degree line angle.
+Conditions were a bit much for it, and it didn't get much above a 30-degree line angle.
 One time the air was so turbulent that the little sled kite collapsed and turned itself inside out before resuming flying again!
 It was easy to tell, since the stone was visible on the wrong side.

 Maybe I added a bit too much weight with that stone.
 Now the kite flies on its left side most of the time!
-It might never be a good flier, despite the care that went into its construction.
+It might never be a good flyer, despite the care that went into its construction.
 About the only thing left that could possibly be making trouble is perhaps the shape of one of the bamboo skewer spars.
-No 2 of these are the same, they all have slight bends in them, some worse than others.
+No two of these are the same; they all have slight bends in them, some worse than others.

-Funnily enough, I can remember reading someone's kiting stories on the Web, and they talked about making 'perfect' sled kites that wouldn't fly straight too.
-And others that were just slapped together and yet flew perfectly!
+Funnily enough, I can remember reading someone's kiting stories on the Web, and they talked about making "perfect" sled kites that wouldn't fly straight too.
+And there were others that were just slapped together and yet flew perfectly!
 It seems that if a small sled kite doesn't fly properly, just make another one and hope for the best.
-One day I will make some sleds using fiberglass rods for spars, and then I don't think there will be any trouble.
+One day, I will make some sleds using fiberglass rods for spars, and then I don't think there will be any trouble.

-Giving up on sled kite number 2 for while, I pulled out the original MBK Skewer Sled.
+Giving up on sled kite #2 for while, I pulled out the original MBK 1-Skewer Sled.
 It flies well in a decent range of wind speeds, but the bridle attachment points are a little too far from the top of the kite.
 I corrected this design mistake in the second kite.
-After a few false starts in the gusty breeze, I soon had 100 meters of 3kg fishing line out.
+After a few false starts in the gusty breeze, I soon had 100 meters (330 feet) of 3 kg fishing line out.
 This stuff is so light it wouldn't be a danger if it snapped, unlike heavier grades of fishing line.

-Handing Sled Number 1 over to my wife May for a while, I had another go with number 2.
-This time with some success.
+Handing Sled #1 over to my wife for a while, I had another go with #2.
+This time it was with some success.
 Unfortunately, I was distracted for a while as Aren was causing problems.
 Aren's not quite 2 years old.
 I looked back to see my kite brush a tall tree on the other side of the reserve.
 One tail got stuck on a branch, while the kite did its best to continue flying in various positions around the tree!
 Surprisingly, it eventually came free and kept on flying.

 May had her own tree landing to contend with, shortly after.
 She had taken her eye off the kite while reeling it in.
-Tsk Tsk Tsk.
+Tsk tsk tsk.
 At one point, when the kite was on the ground, she gave Aren the reel.
-He held it for a while and thought he was flying Number 2, which was still in the air!
+He held it for a while and thought he was flying sled #2, which was still in the air!
 Very cute.

 After both kites were down, I pulled out the Baby Sled kite and tried to launch.
-No success, the winds were lighter now, particularly down low, and this kite has a fairly narrow wind range.
+It was not successful since the winds were lighter now, particularly down low, and this kite has a fairly narrow wind range.
 After a few very short flights, we packed it away and headed home.

-November 10, 2007 21:59 - Soaring Delta Kite and Zooming Barn Door Compete for Airspace
+November 10, 2007—Soaring Delta Kite and Zooming Barn Door Compete for Airspace

 It was getting late in the day but still there was plenty of sun and a variable wind gusting through the yard.
-Seemed like a bit of late thermal activity about, so thought about taking the Windjam delta kite out.
+It seemed like a bit of late thermal activity was about, so I thought about taking the Windjam delta kite out.
 It makes good use of the occasional bit of rising air that comes through.

-We loaded up the pram with my young son Aren, the delta plus the MBK barn door kite.
-Just in case the average wind strength proved enough to keep the barn door in the air for a while.
-My wife May hadn't seen it fly yet.
+We loaded up the pram with my young son, Aren, the delta, plus the MBK 1-Skewer Barn Door kite.
+That was just in case the average wind strength proved enough to keep the barn door in the air for a while.
+My wife, May, hadn't seen it fly yet.

-At the Old Reynella reserve there was a very gusty light breeze coming from the south west.
-Parking the pram in some shade on the grass, I rigged the delta, attached its nylon flying line and held it out on a meter or 2 of line.
+At the Old Reynella reserve there was a very gusty light breeze coming from the southwest.
+Parking the pram in some shade on the grass, I rigged the delta, attached its nylon flying line, and held it out on a meter or two of line.
 It was up immediately.
-A bit erratic while low down due to the nearby trees disturbing the breeze, but soon it was climbing away as I line let out in short bursts.
+The kite was a bit erratic while low down due to the nearby trees disturbing the breeze, but soon it was climbing away as I line let out in short bursts.